remastr/release-automation/README.md

 In GitLab project go to `Settings` -> `Access Tokens` and create new access token with `read_repository` and `write_repository` permissions and assign it role `Maintainer`.
 Copy the key ID, you will use it later.

 If for some reason you don't have the `Access tokens` available inside the settings, you can also create a token for git user and use this one.
-In this case, go to `User Settings` -> `Access Tokens` and create new access token with `read_repository` and `write_repository` permissions
+In this case, go to `User Settings` -> `Access Tokens` and create new access token with `read_repository` and `write_repository` permissions.
+Copy the key ID, you will use it later.

 ### GitLab + Circle CI